BestDevOfc/Directory_Listing_Downloader/README.md

 2. Simple refactoring of the code
 3. Support for future directory listing servers
 4. Rotating user agents for better operational security during engagements (OPSEC)
+5. Save failed downloads in an array and at the end ask the user if they would like to retry those downloads + save them in a file in case they fail again.